At a Glance

 ✨Tip Number 3

-Showcase your thought leadership by contributing articles or papers to industry publications.
-This will not only demonstrate your expertise but also help you gain visibility among peers and decision-makers in the field.
+Showcase your thought leadership by contributing to industry publications or speaking at events.
+This will not only highlight your expertise but also position you as a go-to person in the field of fire and building safety.

 ✨Tip Number 4

 Prepare for interviews by familiarising yourself with current legislative changes and their implications for building safety.
-Being well-versed in these topics will allow you to engage in meaningful discussions and showcase your strategic thinking.
+Being well-versed in these topics will demonstrate your commitment and readiness to take on this strategic role.

 We think you need these skills to ace Senior Specialist - Building Surveyor / Building Control (Fire and Building Safety Leadership)